C172R/Euler-Python/README.md

 # Euler-Python
-My swim at project euler with python
+My swing at project euler with python